 2. Basis of contract

-2.1 These Conditions apply to the Contract to the exclusion of any other terms that the Supplier seeks to impose or incorporate, or which are implied by law, trade custom, practice or course of dealing.
+2.1 These Terms apply to the Contract to the exclusion of any other terms that the Supplier seeks to impose or incorporate, or which are implied by law, trade custom, practice or course of dealing, save where:

-2.2 The Order constitutes an offer by the Customer to purchase the Goods in accordance with these Conditions.
+2.2 The Order constitutes an offer by the Customer to purchase the Goods and/or Services on a non-exclusive basis.

 2.3 The Order shall be deemed to be accepted on the earlier of:

-at which point the Contract shall come into existence.
+at which point the Contract shall come into existence (“Commencement Date”).

-2.4 The Supplier waives any right it might otherwise have to rely on any term endorsed upon, delivered with or contained in any documents of the Supplier that is inconsistent with these Conditions.
+2.4 The Supplier waives any right it might otherwise have to rely on any term endorsed upon, delivered with or contained in any documents of the Supplier that is inconsistent with these Terms.